 Using saline (NOT water – in capitals) is also a key ingredient to why a nebuliser is awesome.
 I’ll explain that more below, but it simply hydrates you better.
 If you use boiling hot saline in a vocal steamer on the other hand, the salt will be left behind in the evaporation process!
 Good for your dinner, but not for your voice.

 You can’t use any old saline though.
-It has to be 0.9% isotonic saline.
+It has to be plain old, 0.9% isotonic saline.